For those who are new to the concept of IoT, let’s build your understanding ground-up. Let’s start by understanding what is ‘the Internet’.

 As we said earlier, an IoT device could be as simple as children’s toys or as complex as driverless cars or even much larger things like jet engines, working with thousands of sensors collecting & transmitting data.
 At an even bigger scale, smart-city-projects are loading up streets & roadways with sensors, to help us understand and control the environment around us.
 IoT is making the world smart & aware.

 While IoT is transforming the world for good, data breaching, hacking and such threats, necessitate rock-solid framework of cyber-security.
 It is a subject in itself, perhaps at a later time.
 Now however, it’s time to hop onto the world of Industrial IoT, shortened as IIoT.

-Application of IIoT (in Industries of course!) is basically intended to gain & to accomplish improvements in operational efficiency (let’s call it ‘OpE’ for convenience).
+Application of IIoT (in Industries of course!) is basically intended to gain & to accomplish improvements in Operational Efficiency (let's abbreviate it as ‘OpE’ for convenience).

 What is ‘OpE’?
-In simple terms, efficiency is how close is the output to the input.
+In simple terms, efficiency is about 'how close is the output to the input'.
 Input could be money, number of machines, number of parts, number of people, volume of inventory, real-estate, or anything that is invested in the business.